guilhermesad/rspotify/README.md

 It is possible to write things like `playlist.tracks.sort_by(&:popularity).last.album` without having to think what API calls must be done.
 RSpotify fills the gaps for you.

 Full documentation can be found [here](http://rdoc.info/github/guilhermesad/rspotify/master/frames).
-(Will be complete in the next few days)

 ## Notes